MicrosoftDocs/learn/learn-pr/azure/monitor-and-scale-cosmos-db/includes/8-index-exercise.md

 We have provided prebuilt index configuration files for your convenience.
 You can view these files in the `mslearn-monitor-azure-cosmos-db/ExerciseCosmosDB/IndexConfig` directory.

 We ran queries in Unit 3 on our collections with all the document properties indexed.
-The request units (RUs) that we used were:
+The Request Units (RUs) that we used were:

 - ~3 RUs to query a 1-KB document within a single partition
 - ~13 RUs to add a 1-KB document